Gender discrimination

 Gender discrimination examples

-There’re many examples of gender-based violence and discrimination in action.
-From recruitment to the policies, work processes and even dismissals.
+There are many examples of gender-based discrimination in action, from recruitment to policies, work processes and even dismissals.

 Direct discrimination, for example, involves dismissing a staff member or changing their duties after gender reassignment.